To educate each girl in a safe, supportive, Christian environment, to be a confident, lifelong learner.

 Pupils visit the Dental Therapist at Waihopai School.
 Parents accompany their daughter.
 Please inform us if your child will not be attending this clinic.

-The Easter Service is at St John’s Church.
+The Easter Service is at St John’s Church at 1.30pm on Thursday 29th March.
 The girls will travel there and back by bus.

 We have a silver enviro award so sustainable practices are important to the school.
 Paper and cardboard rubbish is placed in the recycle skip and we ask that all lunch rubbish is taken home.
 Many girls use recyclable containers for their sandwiches.

 ENTERING CLASSROOMS/SCHOOL GROUNDS

 If your daughter has forgotten something, please go to the school office to drop it off.
 Likewise, if you are picking your daughter up for an appointment, get her to meet you at the office so she can sign out.
 For your daughter’s safety, we need to know who is on the grounds at all times.

 Entrances are from Avenal Street and Dee Street.
 We encourage the use of Avenal Street as the traffic flow along Dee Street is heavy, especially in the mornings.
 If you are popping into the office briefly and it is not at the beginning of the day or end of the day, please feel free to park in the carpark or along the drive.

 For safety reasons, please:

 - Only use the driveway off Dee Street when dropping off or picking up boarders or a sick child and when popping into the office as explained above.

 - Don’t pull up on the yellow lines at either entrance to drop girls off or to collect them.
 This is particularly dangerous on Avenal Street as it obscures the duty teacher’s vision.